(0 | 0 Reviews)

 • The secret to a great fry is using raw mustard oil; it provides that authentic sharp Northeast aroma.

-• Ensuring the chicken is dry before marinating helps the khorisa paste stick better to the pieces for a professional-grade finish.
+• Ensuring the chicken is dry before marinating helps the khorisa paste stick better to the pieces for a finish.

-• Sautéing on high heat at the end is the absolute secret to achieving a magnifique and even crispy crust.
+• Sautéing on high heat at the end is the absolute secret to achieving a and even crispy crust.

-Nutritional Information(Per 200g)
+Nutritional Information(Per 1 serving)

 Calories